Locke637/driverless-car-eyebot/README.md

 4. if you want to add new source file add it in `CMakeList`.
 And the source file should be included in `src` folder.
 5. the executing file will be stored in the `build` folder.

+## Traffic sign detection part
+This part can run on PCs.
+Building is same as above.
 ### Mark signs on traffic sign images
 1. Compile `imglab`: